Alaska Department of Fish and Game

 The future ambassador didn’t realize at the time of his rescue that he was being saved by the world’s foremost expert on Kodiak bears.
 Simultaneously, his rescuer didn’t fathom that the heart-wrenching saga would result in an internationally orchestrated event years in the making.

 It all began in November 2010 when Dr. Larry Van Daele received a phone call at his Alaska Department of Fish and Game (ADF&G) office on Kodiak Island.
 He learned that a bear sow had ...
 Bear Goes To Sweden Article Continued

 While researching “Alaska’s Nome Area Wildlife Viewing Guide,” Anne Sutton found herself unexpectedly close to some of Nome’s wildlife.

 Sutton and state wildlife biologist Tony Gorn were on the Nome-Council Road checking viewing areas and talking about animals that might be encountered.
 Sutton was taking pictures and had brought an audio recorder as well, hoping to capture some audio for the department’s “Sounds Wild” radio program.

 Alaska’s Prince of Wales Island is very popular with black bear hunters - almost 500 bears were harvested there in 2005.
 But that may be too many, and state wildlife biologists have been gathering new information about bears, hunters and hunting effort.

 Several research projects are underway and hunting regulations have been changed, especially regarding nonresident hunters.

-“Unguided nonresident hunters kill a higher percentage of females, and that is the ...
+“Unguided nonresident hunters kill a higher percentage of females, and that is the most rapidly ...
 POW Bear Research Article Continued

 National Hunting and Fishing Day